 - Take along a Mastercard or Visa.
 You can pay with your Amex or Discover card in most places, but you’re sure to be OK with a Mastercard or Visa.

-- Get a backup card.
+- Bring a backup card and a debit card.
 That way, if you end up losing your card, you’ll have a softer landing as you work to replace it.

 - Get some cash.
 You may not need it, but it might be nice to have on hand.
 If you withdraw cash, use your debit card to avoid cash advance fees and stiff APRs.